UTS-eResearch/data_directory_cataloger/README.md

 stores metadata about the contents of that directory.
 Typical metadata that you would store might be "Description", "Data Manager" and "Disposal Date".

-When the program is run on a top level directory it looks for README.yaml files in the **immediate** sub-directories.
-From those README.yaml files it reads the metadata, and outputs a single Markdown document summarising the metadata in the READMEs.
+When the program is run on a top level directory it looks for `README.yaml` files in the **immediate** sub-directories.
+From those `README.yaml` files it reads the metadata, and outputs a single Markdown document summarising the metadata in the READMEs.
-This Markdown doc can then be easily transformed to a HTML file (e.g. using pandoc) which will provide a single point of information about the contents of the directories.
+This Markdown doc can then be easily transformed to a HTML file (e.g. using `pandoc`) which will provide a single point of information about the contents of the directories.

-Also System Administrators can look in the directory and find the file which describes the data and who manages it.
-The README.yaml files can be programatically searched for metadata such as the data manager or data disposal dates.
+Also System Administrators can look in the directory and will find the `README.yaml` file which describes the data and who manages it.
+The README.yaml files can be also be programatically searched for metadata such as the data manager or data disposal dates.

+Multiple top level directories can be cataloged and the Markdown docs can be combined into a static website which then describes multiple top-level directories.
+Each of those might even have different metadata fields.

 ## What a README.yaml Looks Like